 What happens in the first week?

-Actually, during what we refer to as first week of pregnancy, the woman has not fallen pregnant yet.
+In reality, during what we refer to as first week of pregnancy, the woman is not yet pregnant.
 This week just marks the beginning of a new menstrual cycle—the one in which pregnancy is going to happen.
-So, throughout week 1, you just have your normal period, which usually lasts between 3 and 7 days.
+So, throughout week 1 there is the normal menstrual period, which usually lasts between 3 and 7 days.

-Thanks to the release of estrogens by the ovary, your endometrium (lining of the uterus) proliferates again and starts thickening right after your last menstrual period ends.
+Thanks to the release of estrogens by the ovary, the endometrium (lining of the uterus) proliferates again and starts thickening right after the last menstrual period ends.

 The endometrium is the inner lining of the uterus, which thickens with each new menstrual cycle and is shed during menstruation.
 To learn more, read: What's the Role of the Endometrium?

-In women whose menstrual cycles are too short or irregular, ovulation may occur during this week.
-In other words, they can get pregnant while on their period if they engage into unprotected sexual activity.
+In women whose menstrual cycles are very short or irregular, ovulation may occur during this week.
+In other words, they can get pregnant while on their period if they engage in unprotected sexual activity.

 Pregnancy symptoms at week 1

 The symptoms that you are likely to notice at week 1 are the ones typically associated with the menstrual period.
 The following are the most usual discomforts:

 - Abdominal pain

 - Headache, fainting and/or dizziness